 Instructions: Sprinkle with water and refrigerate in bag or container.

 In contemporary Hawaiian society, the term “haku” is associated with a lei worn on the head.
 However, traditionally, “haku” simply refers to the method of making a lei with a base material, such as a ti leaf, or tree bark, and braiding it while adding flowers, leaves, or ferns.
-This is a traditional Hawaiian style of lei making that was common in old Hawaii.
+This is a traditional Hawaiian style of lei making that was common in old Hawaii, and we primarily use dendrobium orchids.
 The contemporary haku head lei is quite popular in the Islands for weddings, graduations, and any special occasion.